alexmanrique/jekyll-now/_posts/2017-12-02-tips-to-understand-code.md

 4 - Find usages of the methods and classes
 ----------------------------------------------------
 All modern IDE’s allow you to find the usages of a method that you have in a class.
 Once you check all the usages you get a list of places in the code the use this method or class.
-You can see the classes that use this method, you can see the where those classes are created as instances… you can get an idea of the usages of this method and see how is used.
+You can see the classes that use this method, you can see where those classes are created as instances… you can get an idea of the usages of this method and see how is used.
 Something useful that I use is an option called call hierarchy of a method that is available in Intellij idea https://www.jetbrains.com/help/idea/building-call-hierarchy.html you get a recursive tree view of the classes that use that method and you can navigate easily.

 5 - Execute and read unit tests
 ----------------------------------------------------